Kōichi Hagiuda: Diet member

 Hagiuda joined the Seiwa Seisaku Kenkyukai within the LDP.
 A conservative, he became known as one of Shinzō Abe's closest aides and personal friends.
 He also became close to former Prime Minister Yoshiro Mori.
 He lost his seat in the 2009 general election, but returned in the 2012 general election.

 Hagiuda was appointed Deputy Chief Cabinet Secretary in 2015.
 In 2017 he was made Executive Acting Secretary General of the LDP, an exceptional appointment since it was usually only been given to former cabinet ministers.
 In 2019 he joined the cabinet for the first time as Minister of Education, Culture, Sports, Science and Technology.
 He remained in this post under Yoshihide Suga.
 When Fumio Kishida became prime minister in 2021 he became Minister of Economy, Trade and Industry.

+As a protégé of Shinzo Abe and a long-standing member of the ultranationalist lobby group Nippon Kaigi, Hagiuda has consistently advocated for policies aimed at strengthening Japan's military capabilities and revising Article 9 of the constitution.

 Following the assassination of Shinzo Abe, ties between Diet members and Unification Church came under scrutiny.
 Hagiuda was one of those alleged to have close ties to the group.
 An anonymous source claimed in a tabloid that Hagiuda had made regular visits to the Church in Hachioji during his time out of office from 2009 to 2012 and was "like one of the family."
 Hagiuda disputed these statements but admitted he had made speeches at affiliated organisations.

 When Kishida reshuffled the cabinet and party leadership in August 2022, Hagiuda was appointed Chairman of the Policy Research Council for the LDP.

 In December 2023, he resigned as Chairman of the Policy Research Council amid a financial scandal involving the Liberal Democratic Party.

-He is affiliated to the ultranationalist far-right organisation Nippon Kaigi.
+As secretary-general of the Japan-ROC Diet Members' Consultative Council, a cross-party group promoting relations between Japan and Taiwan, Hagiuda led a LDP delegation to Taipei in December 2025, during the 2025 China–Japan diplomatic crisis.
+Hagiuda met with Taiwanese President Lai Ching-te, declaring that Japan-Taiwan relations were "the best in history."
+He pledged to deepen collaboration on national security and critical technologies like semiconductors.
+The visit was firmly opposed by China.